jkreinb/DiffDriveTurtleBot3/Part1/README.md

-## ENPM661 Project3
+## ENPM661 Project3 Phase 2

-Project demonstrating A* algorithm and visualizing the route using OpenCV
+Project demonstrating A* algorithm and visualizing the route using non-holonomic constraints and Gazebo

 ## Dependencies: